click for accessibility tool

 The policy states that between 50 and 100 per cent of net borrowings (including the Group’s share of borrowings in joint ventures and associates) should be at fixed or capped rates, including the impact of derivative financial instruments.

-At 31 December 2022, including the impact of derivative instruments, 95 per cent (31 December 2021: 65 per cent) of the net borrowings of the Group (including the Group’s share of borrowings within joint ventures and associates) were at fixed or capped rates.
-As interest rates have fallen, however, the gap between absolute fixed cover and the protection offered by caps has increased.
-The pure fixed only level of debt is 83 per cent at 31 December 2022 (31 December 2021: 46 per cent).
+As at 30 June 2023, including the impact of derivative instruments, 91 per cent (31 December 2022: 95 per cent) of the net borrowings of the Group (including the Group’s share of borrowings within joint ventures and associates) were at fixed or capped rates.

 image